py5coding/py5book/content/live_coding.md

 * If `import numpy as np` is removed, the numpy library will no longer be available and the calls to `np.random.rand()` will throw exceptions.
 You will need to either replace the numpy import or re-write that code to use py5's builtin methods such as [](/reference/sketch_random).
 * If you added [mouse](/content/user_functions#key-events) or [key](/content/user_functions#mouse-events) event functions such as `key_pressed()` or `mouse_clicked()`, the Sketch would start responding to mouse and key events.
 If those functions are later removed, the Sketch would stop responding to those events.

-There is the option for Live Coding to not reset the Sketch or call `setup()` when the code is updated.
+There is the option for Live Coding to not reset the Sketch and not call `setup()` when the code is updated.
 This is discussed later in this documentation.

 The example code does not use shaders or make any calls to [](/reference/sketch_hint), but if it did, these would also be reset.

 #### Exceptions and Syntax Errors